 The Downloads tab shows when your clients downloaded a report.

-Go to the Links tab keeps track of and view your previous reports.
+The Links tab keeps track of previous reports.

-If you want to get your reporting up and running as quickly as possible, you can make use of our dashboard and report templates.
+If you want to get your reporting up and running as quickly as possible, make use of our dashboard templates.

-Below you can see an example of a dashboard template for Facebook Ads using the AgencyAnalytics Facebook Ads reporting tool:
+Below is an example of a dashboard template for Facebook Ads using the AgencyAnalytics Facebook Ads reporting tool:

 Some of the other pre-built dashboard templates available include: